harsheel55/SummerInternship2024_22IT055/README.md

 Flutter Basics: Introduction to Flutter framework, Dart language, and how Flutter works.
 Development Tools: Familiarize yourself with development tools such as Android Studio or Visual Studio Code.
 Simple App Tutorial: Build a simple "Hello World" app to get hands-on experience with Flutter.
-Goals:

-Gain a basic understanding of Flutter and its components.
-Get comfortable with the development tools.

 **Day 3:** Deep Dive into Flutter Widgets
 Activities: